Tobi Amusan: 2016

-In 2016, as a freshman for the University of Texas at El Paso (UTEP), Amusan became the second athlete for the university to be named C-USA Female Track Athlete of the Year since UTEP joined C-USA.
+In 2016, as a freshman at the University of Texas at El Paso (UTEP), Amusan became the second athlete for the university to be named C-USA Female Track Athlete of the Year since UTEP joined C-USA.
 She was the gold medallist in both the 100 m hurdles and the 200 m.
 She also claimed a silver in the long jump at the C-USA Championships.
 Amusan first broke the 13 s barrier in the hurdles with a time of 12.83 s at the El Paso UTEP Invitational.
 This eclipsed Kim Turner's UTEP record, which had stood for 33 years.
 She was runner-up at the 2016 NCAA Outdoor Championships in the 100 m hurdles.
 She ran a windy 12.79 s behind Kentucky's Jasmine Camacho-Quinn.
 Amusan also competed at the 2016 World Junior Championships in Bydgoszcz, Poland.
 Despite running her second-fastest time ever, she placed fifth in the final.
 She went on to represent Nigeria at the Rio Olympic Games, reaching the semifinals of the 100 m hurdles.

 2017

 In her first outdoor race of 2017, she ran a then-lifetime best and UTEP record of 12.63 s in the 100 m hurdles.
 She was the C-USA champion in her specialist event and also the runner up in the 200 m.
 At the 2017 NCAA Outdoor Championships, there was a reversal of finishes in the 100 m hurdles.
-In a dramatic race, Amusan claimed the title ahead of Camacho-Quinn, who was the previous year's champion.
+In a dramatic race, Amusan claimed the title ahead of Camacho-Quinn, the previous year's champion.
 She did this in a personal record time of 12.57 s.
 She also represented Nigeria at the World Championships in London later in the year.